matoous/dzxcz/content/posts/2022_01/index.md

 will be easier thanks to the new addition into my clever wearables; [whoop](https://www.whoop.com/).

 And as a second side not; I also signed up for the [DoloMythesRun](https://dolomythsrun.it/), ultramarthon (60k) in Dolomites, Italy.
+It will take place 2 weeks after the _Val d'Aran Ultratrail_ that takes place 2 weeks after _Ironman_.
+I think I should start training recovery.

 <center>＊</center>